-New scholarship in honour of transgender woman for people 'pushed to the margins'
+New scholarship aimed at chipping away at barriers to education for transgender people of colour | CBC News

 'There was this indifference'

-"There was this indifference like they just didn't care about black, trans women," Mohamed said.
+"There was this indifference like they just didn't care about black, trans woman," Mohamed said.
 "For several months I would call the Toronto Police every week and they would just deflect my questions."

-Wells went missing from the Church and Wellesley area last July.
+Wells was a transgender woman who went missing from the Church and Wellesley area last July.

 A month later, residents stumbled upon the body of a transgender woman lying on the ground near a tent in Rosedale Ravine Lands Park, an area Wells's friends say she frequented.
 But the body wasn't identified as Wells until November when she was reported missing.

-"The recent case of Alloura Wells reminds us that institutions that are there are there to serve and protect us doesn't necessarily care for us the same way they do other communities," Mohamed argued on CBC's Metro Morning on Monday.

-Wells's father, Michael, has previously said he felt his oldest daughter's disappearance wasn't taken seriously by officers.
+Wells' father, Michael, has previously said he felt his oldest daughter's disappearance wasn't taken seriously by officers.

-Ryerson University's Alan Sears, one of the professors responsible for administering the award in Dalmar's case, says the idea was to "benefit individual trans students of colour, and focus attention on the contributions of racialized trans communities."
+Ryerson University's Alan Sears, one of the professors responsible for administering the award in Dalmar's case says the idea was to "benefit individual trans students of colour, and focus attention on the contributions of racialized trans communities."

-"Trans people in Canada, particularly trans people of colour, face particular barriers to employment, housing and education," explained Shaila Cavanagh, a gender and sexuality professor at York University.

-The hope, says Mohammed, is that the example that Dalmar set through the life she lived will inspire other who share her struggles to realize their own dreams.
+The hope, says Mohammed, is that the example that Dalmar set through the life she lived will inspire other who share the struggles she did to realize their own dreams.

 "She modelled to other women, particularly other trans women, what was possible," said Mohamed, "in a world that would rather disappear and erase trans women."